 Indicator 1 is just outside of my hard limit.
 But indicator 2 and 3 indicate a strong buy.
 I therefore reject a buy signal at this instant.
 But was that the right decision or not?

-Because I’ve put in hard limits, there is no flexibility or “weighing up” of the inputs from the three indicator measurements.
+Because I’ve put in hard limits, there is no flexibility in the interpretation of the inputs from the measurements.
 In this case, I may have wrongly rejected a good buy entry signal.

-In other words trading decisions are rarely black and white.
+Everyone knows that trading decisions are rarely black and white.
 It could have been the case that during a period, indicator 1 (momentum) had proven less reliable than the others.
 I could easily check this against real data.
-In this case, should I logically have accepted the signals from the other indicators and entered a buy side trade?
+In this case, should I have accepted the signals from the other indicators and entered a buy side trade?

-This highlights several deficiencies with this approach: First, there is no way to account for relative importance of each indicator.
+This highlights several problems with this: First, there is no way to account for relative importance of each indicator.
 One indicator may be more reliable than another – especially when it lies within a certain range or at different times.

-Second, this method does not handle conflicts easily.
+Second, this method doesn’t handle conflicts very efficiently.
 For example what should I do when one input is just outside of the hard range, but the others are firmly within?

-Thirdly, the logic for trading decisions has to be developed by “trial and error” rather than a rigorous approach.
-In other words it’s all subjective.
+Thirdly, the logic for trading decisions has to be developed by “trial and error”.

-The greater the number of indicators used the weaker and more muddled this approach becomes.
+The greater the number of indicators used the more complex this task becomes.

-What I really need is a system that “weighs up” all of the inputs together.
+A better system is one that “weighs up” all of the inputs together.
 So what data analysis techniques are available to help with this problem?

-One approach is multivariate analysis.
+One approach is machine learning.
 With this, I can do several useful things:

-- Weight each indicator input according to its predictive reliability (discriminatory value)
+- Weight each indicator input according to its reliability

-- Vary the probability of each outcome (buy, sell, hold) according to other inputs
+- Vary the importance of each outcome (buy, sell, hold) according to other inputs

 Let’s consider a simple example trading system.
 The goal of this system is to identify Bollinger squeezes and trade on the breakouts that often follow them.
-Sometimes these events are called volatility breakouts and I’ve talked about them elsewhere.
+Sometimes these events are called volatility breakouts.
 An example of one such event is shown in Figure 1 below.